 ‘It’s OK,’ Jake said.
 He moved a little closer to Sandy on the couch.

-‘Everyone know how European Company abolished armies of Company zones and put work out to tender.’
+‘Everyone know how old-fashioned armies all collapse when Coronatime make lives of soldiers too valuable to risk, and everyone refuse to fight.
+Result is, most wars stop – until job of killing put out to tender, so supply meet demand.’
 Khan fingered a furrow which ran down the centre of his bald skull.
 ‘Ancient history now.
 Less well known is how quickly new structures sprang up to fill vacuum.
 Everyone crave security.
 Lot of former soldiers need jobs.
 New system much better.
 Old-fashioned national armies kill only when war is happening.
 Sometimes so-called soldiers never kill anyone for years.
 Get sloppy.
 Get killed.
 New private companies support any cause, fight any time, always killing.
 Result is top quality.’

 ‘Have you killed many people?’
 Jake looked at the bald man’s hands.